wykstc/FINE-LMT/README.md

 # MMT

-This is the official implementation for the paper "EMP: Emotion-guided Multi-modal Fusion and Contrastive Learning for Personality Traits Recognition".
+This is the official implementation for the paper "FINE-LMT: Fine-grained Feature Learning for Multi-Modal Machine Translation".

-# Structure of EMP
+# Structure of FINE-LMT
 ![image](modelstructure.PNG)

 ## Requirement